TS-Steff/PRTG-Veeam-MS365-Tenant/README.md

     - This way the Windows user defined on the probe is used for authenticating to VBO API, make sure the correct permissions are set in VBO for this user
 - Set preferred timeout and interval
 - I've set some default limits on the channels, change them to your preferred levels

+## Upgrade
+### v7 to v8
+ 1. Replace the skript on your probe.
+ 2. Create new Sensor with the skript and copy the parameters from the old sensor to the new.
+    - This is mandatory, as the skript for Veeam MS365 V8 does not include some values from the V7 script

 # Parameters
 | param         | example                           | type    | description